 Equal opportunities for both sexes in all educational programs and activities run by the District is a commitment made by the District to all students (Title IX of the Education Amendments of 1972) (34 C.F.R. § 106.8).
-Inquiries on all matters, including complaints, regarding the implementation of

-Title IX in the District may be referred to the District official listed below at the following address and telephone:
+The district does not discriminate, including in admission and employment, on the basis of sex in any education programs or activities operated by the District, as is required by Title IX.
+Inquiries on all matters, including complaints, regarding the implementation of Title IX in the District may be referred to the District official listed below at the following address and telephone: